burkeholland/quick-start/src/chapters/chapter3.md

 		});
 };
 ```
+<div class="exercise-end"></div>

+Several things are happening here:

+- **Observables**: Observable is a core building block in the MVVM design pattern.
+It provides a mechanism used for two-way data binding so as to enable communication between the front and backends.
+This means that if the user updates the data in the UI the change will be reflected in the Model and vice versa.
+- **Use of the http module**: We'll discuss modules more in the next chapter, but the http module is a NativeScript module that facilitates utilizing external services such a Telerik's backend services.
+- **Promises**: Since NativeScript leverages the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS), it also makes use of promises to handle asynchronous requests.
+Read more about promises [here](http://wiki.commonjs.org/wiki/Promises).

 Now, if you rebuild and run your app in an emulator, you can login either using your credentials that you created earlier, or TJ's: